mipcips/ossspark-to-adb/README.md

 - import the notebook 'notebooks/hdi-to-adb-lab2.dbc'
 - open it and attach it to the cluster
-- set the storageAccountName to the storage account name of the HDInsight cluster: sa...; and then the storageAcctKey to the account key of the storage account (to be found in portal)
+- set the storageAccountName int the wasb url to the correct one if necessary (to be found in portal)
+- do the same for the data lake gen 2 account
 - run the first cell to check the connection to the Hive metastore server (should read something like connection succeeded)
-- in the second cell, you have to storage account name and access key (you get all these values from the Azure Portal and the storage account in your resource group)
+- run the cells on by one
+- notice that it is connected to the hive metastore of the HDInsight cluster
+- notice that the new tables created are created in the HDInsight metastore.
+- make sure, that you can see the same from the 'Data' menue of Databricks
+- Congratulations !